wg-wyatt/Electromechanical-Fish/README.md

 - Develop a mechanical system capable of converting a single rotary input into a traveling wave along a flexible body.
 - Design a hydrodynamically efficient external body inspired by biological swimmers.
 - Create a modular internal architecture that supports rapid iteration of actuators and transmission mechanisms.
-- Investigate manufacturing techniques combining rigid and compliant materials.
-- Evaluate propulsion concepts through simulation and physical prototyping.
+- Evaluate propulsion concepts through physical prototyping.

 ---